HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 > !Important
 >
-> Under XA mode: refer to SQL99 Standard, begin\\start transaction will immediately start a transaction.
-That is, under the condition of enabling XA mode, begin\\start transaction will equal to start transaction with consistent snapshot.
+> Under XA mode: refer to SQL99 Standard, begin/start transaction will immediately start a transaction.
+That is, under the condition of enabling XA mode, begin/start transaction will equal to start transaction with consistent snapshot.

 When the compute node version is 2.5.6 and above, if the front end is disconnected under XA mode, the transaction status will be recorded to the log and ConfigDB.
 You can check whether the transaction needs to be redone by executing SHOW ABNORMAL_XA_TRX directly at the service port.